MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

 description: "Summary: This article describes how to update a Domain Name Service (DNS) record so that you can use Sender Policy Framework (SPF) with your custom domain in Office 365.
 Using SPF helps to validate outbound email sent from your custom domain."
 ---

-# Set up SPF in Office 365 to help prevent spoofing
+# Set up SPF to help prevent spoofing

  **Summary:** This article describes how to update a Domain Name Service (DNS) record so that you can use Sender Policy Framework (SPF) with your custom domain in Office 365.
 Using SPF helps to validate outbound email sent from your custom domain.